 The zero-ip based configuration is a network entry in the Coverage Zone file defined as 0.0.0.0/0.
 It matches all client subnets.
 If the client subnet does not match any of the other network entries in the Coverage Zone file and a 0.0.0.0/0 network entry exists, then the SEs listed for that entry are considered for serving the client request.

 Last-resort routing is useful when all Service Engines have exceeded their thresholds or all Service Engines in the domain are offline, or the client is unknown.
-If last-resort routing is configured, the Request Routing Engine redirects requests to a configurable alternate domain when all Service Engines serving a client network region are unavailable, or the client is unknown.
+If last-resort routing is configured, the Request Routing Engine redirects requests to a configurable alternate domain or translator response domain when all Service Engines serving a client network region are unavailable, or the client is unknown.
 A client is considered unknown if the client’s IP address is not part of a subnet range listed in the Coverage Zone file, or part of a defined geographical area (for location-based routing) listed in the Coverage Zone file.

 Note When DNS-based redirection is used, for application-level requests, last-resort redirection is supported.
 However, on the DNS plane, an A record with the last-resort domain name or IP address is not returned.

 Last-resort routing works dynamically.
 When the load of one or more Service Engines in the original host domain is reduced below threshold limits or the Service Engines are reactivated, new requests are routed to the original host domain automatically.

 Last-resort routing allows redirecting a request to an alternate domain or Origin server (if Enable Origin Server Redirect is enabled) for one of the following conditions:

 All SEs in the delivery service have exceeded their thresholds

 All SEs in the delivery service are unavailable or no SEs are assigned to the delivery service